 Just south of Atlanta, this 330-acre working farm has been owned by the Carter family for five generations.
-The farm is open daily for pumpkin picking, with additional weekend activities ranging from shooting their corn cannon to riding the cow train.
+The farm is open daily for pumpkin picking by reservation, with additional weekend activities ranging from shooting their corn cannon to riding the cow train.
 Swing by the Farm Market for fresh bakery items and seasonal produce.

 Nestled in Northeast Arkansas, about two hours north of Memphis, Pumpkin Hollow has something for everyone to enjoy.
 From pumpkin picking to the terrifyingly popular "Horror In The Hollow," kids and adults alike will have loads of fall fun at Pumpkin Hollow.
 Their high flying zip line will launch you over the pumpkin patch at "breakneck speed."
 Visit if you dare!

 Located just south of Nashville, Lucky Ladd Farms has been home to the Ladd family's 60-acre farm since 2009.
 The Fall Family Fun Pumpkin Festival offers thousands of pumpkins to choose from.
 Spend the day exploring the corn maze and snacking on homemade caramel apples and kettle corn.